Building Alberta’s

 The Peace River Nuclear Power Project

-Canada has been a global leader in nuclear energy research, technology and development for 65 years.
-We want to utilize our country’s proven nuclear technology and natural resources to supply steady, sustainable and affordable electricity for the province.
+Canada has been a global leader in nuclear energy research and development for 65 years.
+We want to build on this expertise using world-class technology to deliver steady, sustainable and affordable electricity for the province.

-Energy Alberta is proposing to build a world-class nuclear power generating station in the Peace River area of Northern Alberta that would include two to four 1,000MW-class CANDU® MONARK™ reactors.
+Energy Alberta is proposing to build a nuclear power generating station in the Peace River area of Northern Alberta that would include two to four large-scale reactors.
 The facility would produce up to 4800MW of electricity to the grid, representing up to 25% of the province’s existing electricity generation.

 View a map of the proposed Project sites (PDF)Learn more about the advantages of nuclear energy (PDF)